stelar-eu/GenericNER/README.md

 ## Visualization

 There are 2 GUIs available.
 The first one is for viewing results from the first component, filter out entities and view statistics.
 The second one is also for viewing results from the first component and adding any missed entities (manual correction).

-The first GUI is described in [src/frontend/README.md], while the second GUI is described in [src/frontend_extraction_deduplication/README.md].
+You can read more about them in [GUI #1 README] and in [GUI #2 README].

 # Installation